syncfusion-content/extension-docs/Extension/Faq/The-Syncfusion-templates-do-not-show-up-in-the-new-project-window-of-Visual-Studio.md

    **On or After 17.1.0.32-beta version**

-   Syncfusion Web Conversion and Migration.vsix extension has been added as a dependency VSIX package to the Syncfusion Essential JS1 AspNet MVC VSExtensions.vsix extension from the **v17.1.0.32- beta** and the Syncfusion Web Conversion and Migration.vsix extension will be installed along with the Syncfusion Essential JS1 AspNet MVC VSExtensions.vsix extension.
+   Syncfusion<sup style="font-size:70%">&reg;</sup> Web Conversion and Migration.vsix extension has been added as a dependency VSIX package to the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> JS1 AspNet MVC VSExtensions.vsix extension from the **v17.1.0.32- beta** and the Syncfusion<sup style="font-size:70%">&reg;</sup> Web Conversion and Migration.vsix extension will be installed along with the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> JS1 AspNet MVC VSExtensions.vsix extension.

-3. If the respective version of Syncfusion MVC Extension is not installed in the machine, download the Extension setup from the following link.        [http://www.syncfusion.com/downloads/extension/](http://www.syncfusion.com/downloads/extension/)
+3. If the respective version of Syncfusion<sup style="font-size:70%">&reg;</sup> MVC Extension is not installed in the machine, download the Extension setup from the following link.        [http://www.syncfusion.com/downloads/extension/](http://www.syncfusion.com/downloads/extension/)